tniswong/go.rfcx/README.md

 Go Library with implementations of RFC's that I find useful.

+## Run Tests

+    $> make deps   # only necessary once
+    $> make ensure # only necessary once
+    $> make test

+## Make targets

+1. `make clean`

+    Deletes leftover `.coverprofile` files.

+1. `make doc`

+    Starts a `godoc` server for this package.

+1. `make deps`

+    Install all dependent cli's for these make targets.
+Run this first, at least once!

+1. `make ensure`

+    Ensure all runtime dependencies are installed properly.

+1. `make fmt` or `make format`

+    Automatically format all code in this package.

+1. `make vet`

+    Run `go vet` on all code in this package, excluding dependencies.
+Exit 0, if successful.
+Exit 1, if not.

+1. `make lint`

+    Run `go lint` on all code in this package, excluding dependencies.
+Exit 0, if successful.
+Exit 1, if not.

+1. `make complexity`

+    Generate a complexity report for all code in this package, excluding dependencies.
+Exit 0, if reported complexity is above maximum threshold.
+Exit 1, if not.

+1. `make coverage`

+    Generate a coverage report for all code in this package, excluding dependencies.
+Exit 0, if reported coverage is below minimum threshold.
+Exit 1, if not.

+1. `make test`

+    Vet, Lint, Test with Coverage, and complexity.
+Exit 0, if successful.
+Exit 1, if there is unformatted code, if there are lint failures, if there are test failures, if coverage is below the minimum threshold, or if complexity is above the maximum threshold.

 # RFC 7231 Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content

 https://tools.ietf.org/html/rfc7231